Last Updated on July 1, 2021 by Paul Guzman

 Red Tip Yucca – (Hesperaloe parviflora) Nice colorful red tip blooms during spring.
-They do fade away during mid summer months.
-Used them in and around rock landscape.
-Moderate watering during the first 2 years of planting.
+They do fade away during mid-summer months.
+Used them in and around the rock landscape.
+Moderate watering during the first 2 years after initial planting.

 Ocotillo (Fouquieria splendens) – Is a low water plant.
-That will survive in the southwest desert with the small amount of rainfall during the monsoon seasons.
+That will survive in the southwest desert with a small amount of rainfall during the monsoon seasons.
 The leaves are small about the size of a nickel.
 They produce beautiful bright orange blooms in mid-spring.
 Perfect for that corner spot to keep animals and people off your property.
 For faster growth water more often.
-Do not add to water drip system as too much water will make this plant develop root rot.
+Do not add to the water drip system as too much water may cause it to develop root rot.
 More on the Ocotillo Plant.

 Texas Sages (Leucophyllum) The Heavenly Cloud sage below.
 The one on top is trimmed as a hedge.
 The one on the bottom is left alone to grow as a large shrub.
 Blooms usually occur during the rainy season in and around the Southwest.
 More on the Texas Sage Bushes.

 Colorful Cactus for Xeriscape landscape design

-There are literally thousands of species and sub-species of cacti.
+There are literally thousands of species and subspecies of cacti.
 Below are the common yellow flowering cactus, Cholla, Barrel cactus.
 The blooms are a spectacular purple color.
-They will bloom mainly in mid-spring through early summer seasons.
+They will bloom mainly in the mid-spring through early summer seasons.
 You only need to water at the time of planting.
 Do not use a drip or sprinkler system on the cactus.
 They will survive with the little rainwater we get here in the southwest.